sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 !!! note
     For the purpose of this step, we are wanting to show the techniques that do not exist in **b** (Windows) and do not exist in **d** (Sigma Rules Heatmap).

 This layer shows us where we have no visibility or rules for this data source.

 ![](./media/navigator_windows_novisibility_norules.PNG)

+!!! warning
+	The color coding on this layer is confusing.
+In this case, the red techniques mean there is a data source or alert in existance.
+A white background means there is no data source or alert in existance.
+If it helps, you can right click and select **select annotated** and then under **technique controls** select **background color** and change the color to something like green.
+Alternatively, you can select **select unannotated** and only change the colors for the cells that have no data sources or alerts.
+It may make sense to change unannotated to red and annotated to white.
+This is based on your preference.

 Double click on the name of the new tab **layer by operation** and rename it to **Windows No Visibility/No Rules**.
 Click anywhere on the screen to save the new name.